mavmaso/tvirus/README.md

 # Tvirus

-  It's a RESTfull API for play a game, "The Resident Zombie', as a solution for proposal problem abouve.
-  Same of this solution may seens over-engineered, but was to show my skill as a back-end dev.
-  The ideia here was to have the best clean code possivel with TDD, scalability and maintecible in mind.
+It’s a RESTfull API to play the “The Resident Zombie”, as a solution for the proposed problem below.
+This solution may seem over-engineered, but I wanted it to show my skills as a back-end dev.
+The main idea was to have the cleanest code possible with TDD, scalability and maintainability in mind.

 ### Proposal Problem